cruzerngz/remote_file_service/report/main.typ

 = Design
 At its core, this implementation provides a library, `rfs`, to abstract away the complexity of defining and implementing a remote method invocation system.

+`rfs` builds on the abstractions provided in `rfs_core`, such that new interfaces and methods can be defined and implemented with minimal boilerplate.

 In this project, the server and client executables are compiled to 3 targets: `x86_64-windows`, `x86_64-linux`, and `aarch64-linux`.
 Server-client executables can interface with each other across all platforms.